CraigGin/SQL_R-Python_demo/README.md

 In order to create a database, you first need to log in to the local server with the root account.
 You can do this in the Terminal by typing

 `mysql -u root -p`

 and entering the password you used during installation.
-The you can create the example database, called gutMB, using the command
+Then you can create the example database, called gutMB, using the command

 `CREATE DATABASE gutMB;`

  If you would like, you can create a new user for the server with the command

-`CREATE USER 'username'@'localhost' IDENTIFIED BY 'password';
+`CREATE USER 'username'@'localhost' IDENTIFIED BY 'password'`;

 In the R and Python examples included in the repository, I used the username `crgin` and the password `insecure`.
 To grant permission for the user to use the databases on the server, use the command